urnathan/joust/README.md

 ## Commonalities

+As you might expect for a set of related programs, they share some semantics and syntax.

 ### Variables

 Variables can be specfied in:
-* -Dvar=val command line options
+* `-Dvar=val` command line options
-* -d file file specified on the command line
+* `-d file` file specified on the command line
-* File specified in a $JOUST environment variable.
+* File specified in a `$JOUST` environment variable.

 They are initialized in that order, and the first initializer wins.
 These are unrelated to environment variables.
 (Although environment variables can influence tests, because they are visible to the programs being tested.)
-Typically setup code will create a file of values and initialize JOUST to point at it.
+Typically setup code will create a file of values and initialize `$JOUST` to point at it.

 All the programs expect a `$srcdir` variable to be specified pointing at the source directory.
 They will automatically prepend it to